Skip to main content

 SAT-ActUsers-LicIssued.jpg

-The All Customers table lets you see which of your customers are enrolled in security awareness training and those who are not, along with other details.
+The Customers table lets you see which of your customers are enrolled in security awareness training and those who are not, along with other details.
 Note that when you log in first, the list will be empty.
 You'll first need to schedule security awareness training and enroll your customers.

 Use the Search PhS-Search.jpg box to search the list of customers and SAT campaign names.

-Select the column column-icon.jpg icon to display the All Customers table column names.
+Select the column column-icon.jpg icon to display the Customers table column names.
 Slide each on and off to show or hide a column.

 The following definitions are useful as you consider the data: